petergrace1618/Live-Project-MVC/README.md

 ### Story 1: Restrict Access to Productions Delete Page
 > If a User appends /Delete/#, where # is the ID of one of the Productions, the User gets taken to that Production's Delete page.
 This means that a random User, if  they are able to guess a valid ID, is currently able to delete Productions.
 Fix this issue by restricting access to the Delete page so that only Users signed in as Admin can access the page.

-_Sounds simple enough.
-Just add some logic inside the method to see if the user is logged in as Admin,_ I thought as I assigned the story to myself.
-First, to locate the relevant code.
-In this case it was in the Productions controller:
+My initial thought was to add some logic inside the method to see if the user is logged in as Admin.
+The method was located in the Productions controller:

 ```c#
 // GET: Productions/Delete/5